 The demand for computer professionals continues to expand to meet new technology implementation.
 The Bureau of Labor Statistics projects job growth and pay that is well above average for a variety of computer-related careers

 To prepare students for their future roles requires special attention.
-All CS/CIS majors completed senior projects where they work in teams to complete actual IT projects for area organizations.
+All Computer Information Systems (CIS) majors completed senior projects where they work in teams to complete actual IT projects for area organizations.
 The next step for students is to complete a software development internship where they spend time working for outside organizations.

 Our graduates have found positions across the state and nation.
 Some are business entrepreneurs and own their own companies.
 Others work for well-known companies including 3M, the Mayo Clinic, and Best Buy.
 Our graduates also work for fast growing small and mid-sized companies which lead the industry through their use of cutting edge technology.
 Are you interested in more details on what our graduates are doing?

 Unlike a Nursing or Elementary Education major, CIS majors have a wide range of career options ahead of them.
 In our ever changing field, it is difficult to categorize the different careers, but here is our attempt to describe some of the different careers our graduates pursue:

 Computer programmers write, test, and maintain the detailed instructions, called programs, that computers must follow to perform their functions.
 They also conceive, design, and test logical structures for solving problems by computer.
 Programmers working in applications or system development analyze users' needs and design, create, and modify general computer applications software or systems.